AndyFriar/vscode-profile/README.md

-# Visual Studio Code
+# Visual Studio Code Profile

-Contains the a modified profile to replicate functions to connect to Exchange Online / Sharepoint / Skype etc
+Contains a modified profile to replicate functions to connect to Exchange Online / Sharepoint / Skype etc